gabssnake/observablehq-docs/docs/learn/importing.md

 A different way of reusing a notebook, and a way to collaborate, is to _fork_ a notebook.
 This is done by selecting the _Fork_ option from the menu in the top right of every notebook.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/fork.mov" alt="User is viewing a community notebook on horizon charts and interacts with an input for the number of bands.
-They then click on the Fork modal and forks a copy of this notebook to their personal account." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+They then click on the Fork modal and forks a copy of this notebook to their personal account." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 The term forking comes from version control systems, and essentially means making a copy of a document, and that copy knows where it came from.
 A forked notebook works like a completely independent copy, but because it knows which parent notebook it was derived from, it has some additional functionality.